-- 2. Step Two: Submit an Eligibility for Federal Student Assistance Application Part 2 that identifies programs intended for participation in Federal Student Assistance programs. - 3.
-Step Three: The institution receives an onsite visit to verify its compliance with Federal minimum requirements and DEAC procedures.
-The institution receives a Chair's Report and has 30 days to respond with any additional information or documentation necessary to support the substantive change. - 4.
-Step Four: The Commission reviews all documentation submitted to date and approved or denies the substantive change in accordance with accreditation standards.
-DEAC notifies the institution 30 days after the Commission decision and notifies the U.S. Department of Education and other relevant constituencies. - xii.
-An institution participating in Federal Student Assistance programs pays particular attention to documenting and demonstrating compliance with the following requirements in addition to the DEAC Accreditation Standards. - 1.
-Mission: The institution's educational offerings are in a field of study in which the institution demonstrates competence and strength.
-[C.15.
-Policy on Institutions Participating in Title IV Programs Page 4] - 2.
-Satisfactory Academic Progress: The institution implements and publishes a satisfactory academic progress policy that complies with all Federal student assistance requirements as stated in current Federal regulations. - 3.
-Regular and Substantive Interaction: The institution implements policies and procedures that assures regular and substantive interaction between students and faculty.
-The institution maintains records that document appropriate interactions occur throughout the student's enrollment.
+- b.
+Submit an Eligibility for Federal Student Assistance Title IV Program Application Part 2 that identifies programs intended for participation in FSA Title IV programs. - c.
+The institution receives an on-site visit to verify its compliance with Federal minimum requirements and DEAC procedures.
+The institution receives a Chair's Report and has 30 days to respond with any additional information or documentation necessary to support the substantive change. - d.
+The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
+DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing. - 12.
+An institution participating in FSA Title IV programs pays particular attention to documenting and demonstrating compliance with the following requirements, in addition to the DEAC Accreditation Standards. - a.
+Mission: The institution's educational offerings are in a field of study in which the institution demonstrates competence and strength. - b.
+Satisfactory Academic Progress: The institution implements and publishes a satisfactory academic progress policy that complies with all Federal Student Assistance Title IV program requirements as stated in current Federal regulations. - c.
+Regular and Substantive Interaction: The institution implements policies and procedures that assure regular and substantive interaction between students and faculty.
+The institution maintains records that document that appropriate interactions occur throughout the student's enrollment.

-- 4. Career and Financial Aid Advising: The institution makes available to students, upon request, career advising related to their program of study.
+- d.
+Career and Financial Aid Advising: The institution makes available to students, upon request, career advising related to their program of study.
 The institution makes available financial aid advising available to all students in need of financial assistance, students that are applying for financial assistance, and other persons seeking additional information regarding the process for applying and receiving Federal Student Assistance.
 Such advising may take place via a variety of media sources and communication methods.
-Upon request of the student, the institution provides personal assistance on questions related to the application and delivery of financial aid. - 5.
-Entrance and Exit Loan Advising: The institution conducts entrance and exit loan advising that encourages Federal Student Assistance loan repayment.
-The institution, through the financial aid office and the use of available media, encourages repayment of any Federal Student Assistance student loan funds that were obtained for payment of the tuition and other costs associated with the student's attendance and enrollment in the institution's educational offerings. - 6.
-Disclosures: Any statements the institution makes in any advertising, promotional literature, or other materials are complete and accurate about 1) its eligibility or participation in Federal Student Assistance programs, 2) its efforts to become certified to participate in such programs, and/or 3) the availability of Federal Student Assistance to students who enroll at the institution.
-The institution will not use the availability of Federal Student Assistance to students as the primary inducement or rationale for students to enroll in a program.
+Upon request of the student, the institution provides personal assistance on questions related to the application and delivery of financial aid. - e.
+Entrance and Exit Loan Advising: The institution conducts entrance and exit loan advising that encourages loan repayment.
+The institution, through the financial aid office and the use of available media, encourages repayment of any Federal Student Assistance student loan funds that were obtained for payment of the tuition and other costs associated with the student's attendance and enrollment in the institution's educational offerings. - f.
+Disclosures: Any statements the institution makes in any advertising, promotional literature, or other materials are complete and accurate about (1) its eligibility for or participation in FSA Title IV programs, (2) its efforts to become certified to participate in such programs, and/or (3) the availability of FSA Title IV benefits to students who enroll at the institution.
+The institution will not use the availability of FSA Title IV funds to students as the primary inducement or rationale for students to enroll in a program.

-Any promotional literature, catalogs, websites, or other materials that describe the financial assistance available to students, including any Federal Student Assistance that might be available, state that the assistance is available only to those students who qualify, and include the federal and institutional requirements students must meet in order to qualify for and maintain eligibility for such assistance.
+All promotional literature, catalogs, websites, or other materials that describe the financial assistance available to students, including any FSA Title IV funds that might be available must state that the assistance is available only to those students who qualify and must include the federal and institutional requirements students must meet in order to qualify for and maintain eligibility for such assistance.

-The institution discloses accurate course material information including ISBN and retail prices.
+The institution discloses accurate course material information, including ISBN and retail prices.
 The institution's textbook pricing policy for new or used textbooks is fair to students.